 In tune with the international maritime developments, the port developed the Outer Harbour, named Bharathi Dock for handling Petroleum in 1972 and for mechanized handling of Iron Ore in 1974.
 The Iron ore terminal is equipped with Mechanized ore handling plant, one of the three such facilities in the country, with a capacity of handling 8 million tonnes.
 The Chennai port’s share of Iron ore export from India is 12%.
 However, at present due to Hon'ble High Court's order handling of Ore is stopped.
 The dedicated facility for oil supports the expansion of the CPCL's oil refinery in the hinterland.
 This oil terminal is capable of handling Suezmax vessels.

 In 1983, the port heralded the country’s first dedicated container terminal facility commissioned by the then Prime Minister Smt.Indira Gandhi on 18th December 1983.
-The Port privatized this terminal and is operated by Chennai Container Terminal Private Limited.
+The Port privatized this terminal and is operated by M/s.
+D.P.World (Chennai Container Terminal Private Limited).
 The port is ranked in the top 100 container ports in the world.
-Witnessing a phenomenal growth in container handling year after in 2009 commenced the Second Container Terminal with a capacity to handle 1.5 M TEU's to meet the increasing demand.
+Witnessing a phenomenal growth in container handling year after in 2009 commenced the Second Container Terminal operated by M/s.
+PSA (Chennai International Terminals Private Limited) with a capacity to handle 1.5 M TEU's to meet the increasing demand.

 Chennai Port is one among major ports having Terminal Shunting Yard and running their own Railway operations inside the harbour.
 The port is having railway lines running up to 41 Kms, 8 sidings to handle wide range of cargo like Granite, Food grains, Dry Bulk, etc. For handling containers seperate sidings are available.

-The existing Cruise Terminal is being upgraded to International Standards as a part of Cruise Shipping Policy.
-The induction of Mobile Harbour Cranes 100T - 2 Nos is expected to improve the productivity of Cargo Handling of the Port.
+The existing Cruise Terminal was being upgraded to International Standards as a part of Cruise Shipping Policy.
+Mobile Harbour Cranes 100T - 2 Nos available at ChPA continue to function as Private Cranes which could improve the productivity while engaged as per the request of the Users.